Justinfact/imc-ilms/README.md

 ## Upcoming Features (future version)

-1) MySQL Commercial (Enterprise) setup automation
-2) MySQL 8.0 installation and setup automation
+1) MySQL 8.0 installation and setup automation (once IMC supports it)
-3) Improved input validation for IP address and MySQL root password
+2) Improved input validation for IP address and MySQL root password

 ## FAQ
   **Q: What do I need to do after the script finishes successfully?**

-  A: Download and extract IMC for Linux, then navigate to the extracted folder and under /linux/install, run "chmod -x install.sh" and then "./install.sh" to start the installater.
+  A: Download and extract IMC for Linux, then navigate to the extracted folder and under /linux/install, run "chmod -x install.sh" and then "./install.sh" to start the installer.
 Make sure you are running a graphical environment.

   **Q: What if something goes wrong, and I have to run the script again?
 Will it break anything?**

-  **A:** It was designed to support reruns, so you should not have any issues doing so.
+  **A:** It was designed to support reruns, so you should not have any issues doing so - but try not to forcefully exit the script in the middle of running 'yum' or otherwise.
 If you find any issues, please report them to me.

   **Q: What if I plan to use a different version/edition of MySQL?**

   **A:** If you select "no" when asked whether to setup MySQL, no MySQL-related packages will be installed.
 Make sure you follow the respective official HPE MySQL 5.x Installation Guide for IMC.

-  **Q: Why does the script need internet access?**
+  **Q: Does the script need internet access?**

-  **A:** To install MySQL Community repository, which is not included in the repositories of CentOS/RHEL by default (command: yum localinstall https://dev.mysql.com/get/mysql57-community-release-el7-9.noarch.rpm -y), and to retrieve the custom /etc/my.cnf file from Github for IMC (command: wget -O /etc/my.cnf https://raw.githubusercontent.com/Justinfact/imc-ilms/master/my-ilms-$1.txt (where $1 is 5.6/5.7)).
+  **A:** Yum needs internet access, directly or via proxy, to install various package groups and MySQL repository, which is not included in the default repositories of CentOS/RHEL.

-  **Q: Do you have an 'offline' version of the script (that only requires yum)?**
+  **Q: Do you have an 'offline' version of the script (that does not use wget)?**

-  **A:** Sorry, not at the moment.
-I might release a separate offline script in the future if it is requested.
+  **A:** The script can be run 'offline' automatically since v0.99 - it will check if the my-ilms-$1.txt (where $1 is 5.6/5.7) exists in the home directory, and download  from github with wget only if it cannot be found.

   **Q: Can I run the script silently (without prompting)?**